 Applicants who have attended any other college or university after high school are considered for admissions as transfer students.
 Applicants who have completed fewer than 12 semester credit hours (or 18 quarter hours) of college-level coursework after high school graduation will be reviewed based on both high school and college performance.
 College level credits earned during high school are eligible for transfer credit, however grades in those courses do not count toward the transfer GPA that we use in our admissions decision or transfer award consideration.

 Applicants are admitted in good standing if they have a 2.00 overall grade point average on a 4.0 scale for college-level courses taken at all post-secondary institutions attended after high school and are eligible to return to the last institution attended.
 Academic departments may have additional requirements for admissions to specific programs.

-NMU offers merit-based transfer scholarships to help make your education affordable whether you are an in-state or out-of-state student.
+To help make your education more affordable, whether you are an in-state or out-of-state student, NMU offers a variety of merit-based transfer scholarships for admitted students who will be enrolled on the NMU Campus.
 If you are a veteran, dependent of a veteran, or have a parent/guardian or grandparent who is an NMU alumni you may be eligible for in-state tuition.
 Please visit our scholarship page to learn more about transfer scholarships.